 - It may take students more time to complete coursework.

-- Students may tire easily, and find it difficult to maintain energy and stamina throughout the college day.
+- Students may tire easily, and find it difficult to maintain energy and stamina throughout the university day.

 - Fatigue and weakness may make it difficult for the students to complete assignments and perform in exams.